 Wearing the Wrong Shoes

 Your shoes face a big challenge in the winter.
-They need to be: insulated, waterproof, and warm; provide great traction in case of ice; be able to withstand salt; and be comfortable to walk in.
-So, your sneakers aren’t going to cut it.
+They need to be insulated, waterproof, and warm; provide great traction in case of ice; be able to withstand salt; and be comfortable to walk in.
+So your sneakers aren’t going to cut it.
 Men, these boots from London Fog fit the bill and offer a basic black design that won’t stand out as snowshoes.
-For women, we like the Sorel Waterfalls, which are toasty-warm and supportive.
+For women, I like the Sorel Waterfalls, which are toasty-warm and supportive.

 Just remember to wear your heavier snow boots on the plane; otherwise, they’ll take up half your suitcase space.

 Choosing the Wrong Coat for Your Destination

 Before you pack, think about what exactly you’ll be doing on your trip.
 If you’re taking advantage of great off-season rates in Europe, how cold will it really get?
 If it’s not going to be freezing, you may get overheated, especially if you’ll be doing a lot of walking, which will warm you up.
 (There’s nothing worse than sweating through your coat when you go from cold temperatures outside to an overheated subway train.)